Post

 prompt.py

-Since the file content is quite long due to including the prompt content written earlier, I’ll replace it with a link to the source file in the GitHub repository.
+Since this file is quite long as it includes the content of the previously written prompt, I will replace it with a link to the source file in the GitHub repository.

 https://github.com/yunseo-kim/yunseo-kim.github.io/blob/main/tools/prompt.py